mach-composer/mach-composer-cli/README.md

 ## Getting started

-Read our [getting started guide](https://docs.machcomposer.io/gettingstarted.html) on how to deploy your MACH stack with the MACH composer.
+Read our [getting started guide](https://docs.machcomposer.io/gettingstarted.html) on how to deploy your MACH stack with MACH composer.

 ## Example yaml file